-In the title story Polyphemus, an exploration team on a desert planet faces death when it encounters a terrifying alien monstrosity.
-In The Angel of Death, a serial killer who has a city on edge may finally have met his match in the form of a powerful interplanetary traveler.
-In the blackly humorous Uncle Tuggs, a series of grisly and bizarre deaths may be connected to the mysterious disappearance of old Uncle Tuggs.
-The Horror on the #33 tells of a man's struggle with a deadly and horrible monster on a city bus.
-And in the highlight of the collection, The Autopsy, which Algis Budrys called one of the most successful meldings of science fiction with horror that I have ever encountered and which was filmed for Guillermo del Toro's Netflix series Cabinet of Curiosities, an aging pathologist is called in to perform an autopsy-but what he discovers during his examination is chilling and unthinkable ...Michael Shea (1946-2014) was one of the finest American authors of speculative fiction of modern times, and Polyphemus (1987), originally published as a limited edition hardcover by Arkham House, features the best of his short fiction, in which he deftly blends the genres of horror, fantasy, and science fiction.
+In Polyphemus, an exploration team on a desert planet encounters a terrifying alien monstrosity.
+The Angel of Death is the story of a serial killer hunting innocent women who turns out to be a visitor from another world.
+In the blackly humorous horror story Uncle Tuggs, a series of grisly and bizarre deaths may be connected to the mysterious disappearance of old Uncle Tuggs.
+The Horror on the #33 tells of the strange and horrific monster one man encounters on a city bus.
+And the highlight of the collection, the classic story The Autopsy, which Algis Budrys called one of the most successful meldings of science fiction with horror that I have ever encountered and which was filmed for Guillermo Del Toro's Netflix series Cabinet of Curiosities, tells of an aging pathologist called in to perform an autopsy-but what he discovers during his examination is chilling and unthinkable . . .Michael Shea (1946-2014) was one of the finest American authors of speculative fiction of modern times, and Polyphemus (1987), originally published as a limited edition hardcover by Arkham House, features the best of his short fiction, in which he deftly blends the genres of horror, fantasy, and science fiction.
 A landmark collection of modern speculative fiction returns to print at long last in this edition, which features a new introduction by Laird Barron.

 Click on any of the links above to see more books like this one.